memgraph/docs/mage/query-modules/cpp/meta.md

 #### Output:

-- `labelCount: int` ➡ number of unique labels in nodes
+- `labelCount: int` ➡ number of unique labels in nodes.
-- `relationshipTypeCount: int` ➡ number of unique relationship types (labels)
+- `relationshipTypeCount: int` ➡ number of unique relationship types (labels).
-- `nodeCount: int` ➡ number of nodes in the graph
+- `nodeCount: int` ➡ number of nodes in the graph.
-- `relationshipCount: int` ➡ number of relationships in the graph
+- `relationshipCount: int` ➡ number of relationships in the graph.
 - `labels: Map[string: int]` ➡ map with the following (key, value) pairs:
   - `label` : number_of_occurrences
 - `relationshipTypes: Map[string: int]` ➡ map with the following (key, value) pairs: